Sceptre/sceptre/website/docs/stack_config.md

 ## Cascading Config

-Stack config can be cascaded in the same way Environment config can be, as described in the section in Environment Config on :ref:`cascading_config`.
+Stack config can be cascaded in the same way Environment config can be, as described in the section in Environment Config on [Cascading Config](/docs/environment_config#cascading-config).

 ## Templating

-Stack config supports templating in the same way Environment config can be, as described in the section in Environment Config on :ref:`templating`.
+Stack config supports templating in the same way Environment config can be, as described in the section in Environment Config on [Templating](/docs/environment_config#templating).

 ## Resolvers

 Sceptre implements resolvers, which can be used to resolve a value of a CloudFormation `parameter` or `sceptre_user_data` value at runtime.
 This is most commonly used to chain the outputs of one stack to the inputs of another.

-If required, users can create their own resolvers, as described in the section :ref:`custom_resolvers`.
+If required, users can create their own resolvers, as described in the section on [Custom Resolvers](/docs/advanced_patterns#custom-resolvers).

 ### Syntax